OpenVisualCloud/Media-Transport-Library/doc/run.md

 # Run Guide

-The Intel® Media Transport Library requires VFIO (IOMMU) and huge pages to run, but it also supports non-root run, making it easy to deploy within Docker/Kubernetes environments.
+The DPDK based PMD requires VFIO (IOMMU) and huge pages to run, but it also supports non-root run, making it easy to deploy within Docker/Kubernetes environments.

 ## 1. IOMMU setup